selfup/hyperapp-moisturize/README.md

 ### Polyfills for Production

-Please use a polyfill for `Object.assign` in production when using this package :praying_hands:
+Please use a polyfill for `Object.assign` in production when using this package :pray:

 The idea is that if you need to dynamically import, or if you are routing, you should already be using webpack or rollup/parcel (no dynamic import) for your app anyways :guitar: